derekdvleung/curling-stones/README.md

 File S4 corresponds to kinematic and contact-area data for the on-ice experiments.

-File S5 corresponds to the high-speed camera data.

-File S6 contains the Matlab® script used to calculate Hertzian contact stresses.
+File S5 contains the Matlab® script used to calculate Hertzian contact stresses.